The Principle of Isomorphism: A Theory of Population Activity in Grid Cells and Beyond: The Principle of Isomorphism

-\textbf{Task Structure}: This denotes the abstract mathematical structure embedded in a computational objective.
-For example, \emph{Path Integration (PI)} is fundamentally defined by the addition of displacement vectors, an operation that forms an Abelian Lie group characterized by smoothness and commutativity. \emph{Neural Metric (NM)} requires encoding distances and angles in physical space, which corresponds to a flat Riemannian manifold (zero curvature).
+\textbf{Task Structure}: This denotes the abstract mathematical structure defining a computational objective.
+The structure is typically captured by algebraic (groups, rings) or geometric (manifolds, metrics) properties. \begin{itemize} \item \textit{Path Integration (PI)}: The task of integrating displacements $\mathbf{\Delta x}$ to update position $\mathbf{x}$ requires commutative vector addition.
+This is formally characterized by the continuous translational symmetry of an Abelian Lie group $(\mathbb{R}^2, +)$, a fundamental structure for encoding continuous motion. \item \textit{Neural Metric (NM)}: The task of providing an intrinsic spatial map that preserves distances and angles.
+This is formalized by a Riemannian manifold equipped with a metric tensor.
+Since the physical world is locally flat, the NM task structure is modeled as a two-dimensional flat Riemannian manifold (zero curvature). \end{itemize}

-\textbf{Representational Structure}: This refers to the mathematical structure of the organization---geometric, topological, algebraic, etc.---inherent in the neural population activity.
-For instance, the activity of grid cells within a single module lies on a low-dimensional manifold with toroidal topology.
+\textbf{Representational Structure}: This refers to the inherent mathematical organization—topological, geometric, or algebraic—of the manifold $M$ defined by the neural population activity in its high-dimensional state space.
+For grid cells, the observed manifold is a low-dimensional surface with toroidal topology ($T^2$).

-\textbf{Principle of Isomorphism (PIso)}: Subject to biological constraints (e.g., finite neural resources), the essential structural features of a computational task are preserved in the representational structure of the neural population.
-In other words, task structure and representational structure are isomorphic.

-Computational tasks are defined by diverse mathematical structures, such as group algebra or metrics.
-Therefore, the isomorphisms that map these tasks to neural representations—such as homomorphisms or isometries—must be specifically tailored to each case, all while operating within biological limits.
+\textbf{Principle of Isomorphism (PIso)}: Subject to essential biological constraints (e.g., compactness, boundarylessness), the Task Structure and Representational Structure must be related by an appropriate structure-preserving map (an isomorphism or homomorphism, depending on the specific structure being preserved).
+This requires the mapping from the physical variable to the neural activity to preserve the defining operations (e.g., addition, distance).

+\textbf{Scope of PIso.} PIso constrains the \emph{latent} representational structure of a population code, that is, the topology of the manifold on which the population activity lives.
+To avoid confusion later, we distinguish three notions of ``metric'' or ``geometry'' that recur in this paper: \begin{itemize} \item \emph{Intrinsic metric on the latent manifold.} Distances measured along the manifold itself, independently of how it is embedded in neural activity space.
+The NM route below acts at this level: it requires a flat intrinsic Riemannian metric. \item \emph{Extrinsic geometry of the embedding.} Distances induced by the embedding of the latent manifold into the high-dimensional neural activity space.
+This is what conformal-isometry-style local matching, used by our numerical model, constrains. \item \emph{Decoded geometry in physical space.} The geometry recovered from population activity by a downstream decoder; this depends on both the embedding and the decoder. \end{itemize}

+Throughout the manuscript, ``topology'' refers to a property of the latent manifold and is the object that PIso most directly constrains; ``geometry'' may refer to the intrinsic, extrinsic, or decoded notion above and we make the level explicit when ambiguity could arise.